aaron-grau/curic/html-css/readings/head_section.md

 <link rel="stylesheet" href="style.css" type="text/css">
 ```

-The rel attribute defines the relationship and must refer to stylesheet when loading an external style sheet file.
+The `rel` attribute defines the relationship and must refer to stylesheet when loading an external stylesheet file.

-The href attribute specifies the URL of the defined resource, in this case the path to the css file being requested.
+The `href` attribute specifies the URL of the defined resource, in this case the path to the CSS file being requested.

-Similar to the script tag, type declares the content-language for the file being loaded.
+Similar to its use in the `<script>` tag, `type` declares the content-language for the file being loaded.

 Additional Documentation: [MDN Link Tag Documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link)